The evolving art of The Line art walk creates one of East London’s most thought-provoking attractions.

 Emin’s A Moment Without You, a series of five sculpted bronze birds atop high poles, is the artist’s only public sculpture on display in London.
-As the city opens up again, now is a good time to revisit the works that make up one of East London’s most thought-provoking attractions.
+It is just one of the works that make up one of East London’s most thought-provoking attractions.

 The Line is the brainchild of London-born art dealer Megan Piper, who joined forces with the late ‘regeneration expert’ Clive Dutton in 2014 to raise capital for the project.
 It did not receive any public funding so money was raised via crowdfunding and fundraising art auctions.
 ‘I am hoping the auctions — along with the crowdfunding project which raised £140,000 — will mean Londoners have a sense of ownership of The Line,’ Piper said at the time.

 The project opened in 2015 with inaugural loans from Damien Hirst, Eduardo Paolozzi and Thomas J Price.
 The aim was to bring existing works out of storage, back into the public eye.
 Some of the sculptures – such as Hirst’s Sensation – were loaned to the project on a temporary basis and have since disappeared from view.

 The Line begins in Stratford with Anish Kapoor’s ArcelorMittal Orbit twisting into the air, altering the skyline.
 Wound through this coiling lattice structure is Carsten Höller’s The Slide, the world’s longest tunnel slide.
 It was Boris Johnson, then London’s Mayor, who in 2009 dreamt up this giant sculpture in anticipation of the Olympic Games.